-Swim England has published specific guidance for water polo clubs (v2 on 27 Oct) which includes guidelines on social distancing during breaks and post-game, use of equipment, advice for match officials and coaches, injury treatment plus information for spectators.
+Swim England has published specific guidance for water polo clubs which includes returning to competition, guidelines on social distancing during breaks and post-game, use of equipment, advice for match officials and coaches, injury treatment plus information for spectators.

 Dear Club Secretaries and Referees, following the Government's announcement today, and announcements from Swim England and Swim Wales, we inform you the Officers of the Management Committee's decision to suspend all fixtures of the BWWPL with immediate effect.— BWWPL (@BWWPL) March 16, 2020

 Water Polo across Somerset has connections at Frome, Taunton, University of Bath, Weston Super Mare and now Yeovil following the formation of Yeovil Spartans (see April 2018 announcement).

 This discipline of our sport is co-ordinated at Regional level.
 The current County Water Polo Secretary is Mike Coles.

 Teams from Frome (Senior Men), Taunton Deane (Senior Men and Juniors), University of Bath (Senior Men) and Weston Super Mare (Senior Men) currently compete in the Bristol and West League.
 Why not keep in touch with progress throughout the season?
 We are also keen to develop Ladies water polo - Taunton Deane play regularly and welcome new members.

 Under 18s registered as category two members at water polo clubs across the country will be able to take part in Level X when indoor pools reopen from Monday 12 April 2021.
 Over 18s will be able to take part from 17 May 2021 as per current Government guidance and the roadmap out of lockdown.